roudra/Basement/README.md

 ```

 # solr demo
-`Demo Application to insert data to a localhost Solar application.`
+`Demo Application to insert data to a localhost Solar application.
+It Reads NYC CitiBike information (location, coordinates, Number of available bikes etc.) and allows us to perform CRUD operations.
+`